open-sdg/open-sdg/docs/indicator-configuration.md

   direction: negative
 ```

 Here is another example where multiple time series from the indicator data are specified.
 The overall progress status for the indicator in this example will correspond to the mean progress scores of these two time series: fatality claims for males in Canada and fatality claims for females in Canada.
+There are also two different units and one has a limit as an example, the other has a target.

 ```
 auto_progress_calculation: true